jentery/mdia200v2/index.md

 My name is Jentery Sayers (he / him).
 I skip a syllable and say it in two: "JEN-tree."
 You can call me Jentery, Doctor Sayers, or Professor Sayers.

 I spend 11.67% of the day looking for my glasses, and I enjoy writing about games and media.
 I grew up in Richmond, Virginia and went to Virginia Commonwealth University for my BA and BS degrees.
 Then I moved to Seattle, where I received an MA and PhD in English from the University of Washington.
-I now teach courses for UVic Media Studies and English, and I'm the acting director of Media Studies.
+I now teach courses for UVic Media Studies and English, and I'm the acting director of the Media Studies program.
 I like to play TTRPGs, drums, guitar, and soccer in my spare time.

 You can email me at [jentery@uvic.ca](mailto:jentery@uvic.ca) or find me in Clearihue D331.
 I do my best to maintain an [online portfolio](https://jntry.work/) of my work.